The best Sony portrait lenses

 |

 At this focal length, the Samyang 45mm f/1.8 FE AF is positioned as an ultra-compact lens.
-Indeed, it weighs 162 g and is 5.6 cm long.
-Compared to the lenses mentioned above, it is much lighter and more practical.
-Despite being made of plastic and metal, the quality is good.
+It weighs 162 g and is 5.6 cm long.
+Compared to the lenses mentioned above, it is much lighter and easier to carry.
+Despite being made of plastic and metal, build quality is good.
 However, it is not weatherproof.

 In terms of image quality, the result in the center is very good.
 By stopping down to f/2 or f/2.8, the overall result is better, even if the corners remain a little out of focus.
 Of course, the Sony 50mm f/1.4 offers better quality, but at four times the price.
-Finally, there are only a few chromatic aberrations.
+Finally, chromatic aberrations remain limited.

 | Features | Visual |